stefan-it/stefan-it/README.md

 Latest news of new language models, PRs and many more!

+* 16.11:2020: Public release of a German GPT-2 model (incl. fine-tuned model on Faust I and II).
+Repo with more information is available [here](https://github.com/stefan-it/german-gpt2).

 * 11.11.2020: Public release of Ukrainian ELECTRA model.
 Repo is now available [here](https://github.com/stefan-it/ukrainian-electra).

 * 11.11.2020: New workstation build (RTX 3090 and Ryzen 9 5900X) has completed!
 Expect a lot of new Flair/Transformers models in near future!